Formation of JustUs Health

 May 2, 2018 - MAP and RHI announced their new name as JustUs Health.
 The announcement capped several months of transition activity internally for the organization and culminated with the roll-out of its new name and logo, an updated mission and vision for the newly joined organization and the opening of the JustUs Health Behavioral Health clinic located at 1000 University Avenue in Saint Paul near the green line Lexington station.

-October 2018 - JustUs Health hired David Fey, former Deputy Mayor to Minneapolis Mayor R.T.
-Rybak, to serve as its Interim Executive Director until a national search for a new Chief Executive Officer was complete.
-The new CEO will lead organization through transformational change for the future.
+October 2018 - JustUs Health hired David Fey to serve as its Interim Executive Director until a national search for a new Chief Executive Officer was complete.
 In November of the same year, JustUs Health announced that it would acquire TTS as a new area of growth for its community education and training programs.